 TV for the kids, a bath for Erin and a pub right across the road where we all had dinner.
 Bliss.
 My friend joined us for dinner that night, and for breakfast the next morning with his missus and their new baby – a lovely wee fella.

 This was to be a short stop however, as NSW was about to face the most extreme heatwave in 22 years.
-Catastrophic was the word used to describe the conditions, which meant over 40 degrees for a good three or four days, extremely dry and extremely windy.
+Catastrophic was the word used to describe the conditions, which meant over 40 degrees for a good three or four days, extremely dry and windy too.
 We wanted to be set up on the coast when that arrived, so we took off after breakfast hoping to find an ocean breeze and a place to sit out the heat.
 We got one out of two.

 Anyway it served its purpose.
 We lolled in the pool when the heat rolled in.
 We searched for shopping centres with air-con when it got too much.
 And we learnt another few valuable lessons.